AdobeDocs/experience-manager-cloud-service.en/help/operations/indexing.md

 Index management is currently only supported for indexes of type `lucene`, with `compatVersion` set to `2`.
 Internally, other indexes might be configured and used for queries, for example elastic indexes.
 For example, queries that are written against the `damAssetLucene` index might, on AEM as a Cloud Service,  in fact be executed against an Elasticsearch version of this index.
 This difference invisible to the application and user, however certain tools such as the `explain` feature will report a different index.
 For differences between Lucene indexes and Elastic indexes, see [the Elastic documentation in Apache Jackrabbit Oak](https://jackrabbit.apache.org/oak/docs/query/elastic.html).
 Customers do not need to, and can not, configure Elasticsearch indexes directly.

-Only standard analyzers are supported (that is, those that are shipped with the product).
+Only built-in analyzers are supported (that is, those that are shipped with the product).
 Custom analyzers are not supported.

 To ensure performant operations, custom indexes need to be configured such that they are efficiently updated, and small.
 As a guideline, we recommend to verify on a development environment that the custom indexes are smaller than out-of-the-box indexes.
 To ensure stability of the system, AEM prevents deploying indexes that would negatively affect system stability and performance, and disables such indexes at runtime.